kokoro-aya/shizuku-front-end/README.md

 The Shizuku is a SPA with following features:

 - Basic input/output/grid to present the gaming experience
-- A modal to change and load another map (TODO)
+- A modal to change and load another map
 - A page of map editing (TODO)

 Here are several features that could be achieved in the current refactor: